 People have a variety of goals when they start the Mediterranean Diet.
-Some are looking for weight loss, others a healthy heart or to help control diabetes.
+Some are looking for weight loss, others for a healthy heart or to help control diabetes.
 Learn what you need to know about the Mediterranean Lifestyle including how to follow the diet, before your start.
 Just like making any other diet or lifestyle change, you need to understand the Mediterranean Diet Basics.

 Ultimately, understanding the diet fundamentals will help you be successful whatever your goal is for the diet.

 Much of the interest in the Mediterranean Diet revolves around the science and clinical studies that support its use in reducing the risk of many chronic health conditions.

 Along with achieving the goal of better health, the Mediterranean Diet is a tool to lose weight.
 While following the diet for weight loss, you can feel confident that you are supporting your overall health.

 This is important, and it can be a question with other diets.

 When you are overweight, you assume that losing some pounds produces improvement in health markers, such as waist circumference, blood glucose, blood pressure, and lipid levels, etc.

 There are many diets promoted as healthy.
 We assume they are good for us.

 What are the long-term effects of a particular diet?